CARTOS: A Charging-Aware Real-Time Operating System for Intermittent Batteryless Devices: Introduction

 The aforementioned benefits, however, come with several technical challenges.
 First, given the variability in energy availability from ambient sources, IPDs must ensure the forward progress of program execution across power failures.
 One of the most effective strategies is checkpointing~\cite{Chinchilla2018,Idetic2013,Mementos2011,Mayfly2018}, a method that involves inserting additional code snippets to store the state of a running program in non-volatile memory (NVM).
 When power is restored, the system can recover from the latest stored state, ensuring continuous progress.
 However, such static checkpointing introduces a high overhead and can significantly impact the performance of intermittent systems compared to conventional battery-powered embedded systems.
 Just-In-Time (JIT) checkpointing~\cite{QuickRecall2014,CatNap,Samoyed2019} mitigates this issue by making checkpoints dynamically only when the power goes low.
 However, it is difficult to be used for tasks with peripheral operations, e.g., sensor access and flash writing, because they cannot be paused and resumed at an arbitrary point, i.e., execution needs to be done atomically.

-Secondly, IPDs should provide accurate time behavior even in the presence of intermittent power disruptions.
+Secondly, IPDs should provide accurate time behavior across device power cycles that occur due to both intermittent power and limited energy storage.
 This is particularly important for periodic sensing applications, which are one of the most in-demand areas of IoT.
-While many battery-powered IoT devices have been developed using conventional real-time operating systems (RTOS) for microcontrollers, such as FreeRTOS, $\mu$C/OS, RTEMS, to implement timely operations, they cannot offer forward progress guarantees in IPDs.
+While many battery-powered devices have been developed using conventional real-time operating systems (RTOS), such as FreeRTOS, $\mu$C/OS, RTEMS, to implement timely operations, they cannot offer forward progress guarantees in IPDs.
 For instance, a power failure during the execution of a sensor-reading or data-logging task can result in incomplete task execution or the loss or corruption of data.
 Therefore, it is crucial for the RTOS to consider the power consumption of tasks and the energy availability of the system.
 Furthermore, providing analytical support to understand how these devices will operate under diverse real-world circumstances is of great importance.

 In this paper, we propose CARTOS, a charging-aware real-time operating system, as a practical platform to develop energy-resilient and reliable real-time sensing applications on IPDs.
 To achieve forward progress guarantees without losing efficiency, CARTOS classifies tasks into two types, computation tasks and peripheral tasks, and introduces a mixed-preemption scheduling model.
 Computation tasks are suspendable and resumable at any point of execution; hence, CARTOS schedules them preemptively and uses JIT checkpointing to store their states.
-On the other hand, since peripheral tasks are not {\blue suspendable or} JIT-checkpointable {\blue at any arbitrary point}, CARTOS checks before their execution if the system has enough energy to complete them, and it schedules them non-preemptively to prevent interruption.
+On the other hand, since peripheral tasks are not suspendable or JIT-checkpointable at any arbitrary point, CARTOS checks before their execution if the system has enough energy to complete them, and it schedules them non-preemptively to prevent interruption.
 Upon this model, CARTOS supports processing chains of tasks, i.e., tasks within an application have precedence constraints, which is common in practical sensing applications.
 CARTOS also adapts task scheduling based on environmental changes and ensures correct and timely execution under various conditions.
 Based on our system design, we provide analysis to test the timing behavior of processing chains of computation and peripheral tasks before deployment.